Rachit225/Tweets_Sentiment_Analysis/README.md

 # Tweet Sentiment Analyzer

 This project analyzes tweets and predicts their sentiment (positive, negative, or neutral).
 It uses a machine learning model trained on a dataset of tweets with labeled sentiments.
-This README provides instructions on how to set up, run, and contribute to the project.

 ## Introduction